chanjunweimy/abp_plugin_with_ui/README.md

 # Plugin Architecture via Abp and Angular4+
 This repository works on building a plugin architecture using ASP.NET boilerplate framework and angular 4+.
+It is the implementation of my idea discussed in this [thread](https://github.com/aspnetboilerplate/aspnetboilerplate/issues/1476)

 ### How it works
 1. The backend (Host) plugin architecture system made use of the ASP.NET Boilerplate template.